 Pet-Loss Support Group

-We are meeting virtually via ZOOM to encourage everyone’s safety.
+We meet virtually via ZOOM to encourage everyone’s safety.
 You may access the virtual group from any computer and/or telephone.

 Pet loss is real loss.
 Be gentle with yourself and allow intentional time to release emotions.
 Finding ways to memorialize and honor your pet provides your family important closure and dignifies the meaning they held in your family.
 Some find it helpful to hold a ceremony or funeral service aligned with their cultural beliefs.
 Others prefer to write an obituary for their pet, create a photo album, or plant a memorial tree.
 Personalize your pet’s memorial to reflect their unique personality and preferences, your cultural beliefs, and the role they played in your family.
 Here are a few suggestions to consider for honoring your pet and getting the conversation started with your family.